Are you interested in learning more about superworms?

 This is difficult for baby bearded dragons as superworms are never quite small enough.

 If you get superworms small enough, they may be fed to juvenile bearded dragons from ages 5-15 months.

 During this high protein stage, the beardy can eat 3-7 superworms per day throughout 1-3 meals.

-The higher fat is more OK because the juvenile is still in the fast-growing stage.
+The higher fat is more OK because the juvenile is still fast-growing.

-As they reach adulthood, the superworms should be scaled back to treat status.
+The superworms should be scaled back to treat status as they reach adulthood.

-Adult bearded dragons need much more greens in their diet, but the juvenile can have more.
+Adult bearded dragons need more greens in their diet, but the juvenile can have more.